learn-co-curriculum/dsc-phase-1-project/README.md

 ### Business Understanding

 In order to provide specific recommendations, we selected several metrics:
--Producers
+* Producers
-	- Which producers create consistently the best-rated films?
+	* Which producers create consistently the best-rated films?
-	- Along with their film ratings, which producers have the largest margins between production budget and box office income?
+	* Along with their film ratings, which producers have the largest margins between production budget and box office income?
--Genres
+* Genres
-	- Creating movies in popular genres will attract more initial viewers.
+	* Creating movies in popular genres will attract more initial viewers.
-	- Comparing film genres with their overhead costs and ROIs can provide insights on which types of films could be profitable.
+	* Comparing film genres with their overhead costs and ROIs can provide insights on which types of films could be profitable.
--Release Dates
+* Release Dates
-	- Viewership will impact the film's overall income and releasing films during peak seasons or months can increase viewership.
+	* Viewership will impact the film's overall income and releasing films during peak seasons or months can increase viewership.
-	- Exploring the frequency of film releases throughout the year can also provide insights on when other studios are releasing movies and how to address competing films.
+	* Exploring the frequency of film releases throughout the year can also provide insights on when other studios are releasing movies and how to address competing films.

 ## Methods

 ### Exploratory Data Analysis (EDA):
--We examined each individual data set to find metrics to support the topics we are addressing.
+* We examined each individual data set to find metrics to support the topics we are addressing.
 We then looked for correlations in dataframes to create subsets of usable data to visualize.

 ### Data Understanding:
-	-We found correlation between producers, the titles and genres of the films they produced, and financial information to support our topics.
+* We found correlation between producers, the titles and genres of the films they produced, and financial information to support our topics.
-	-Using descriptive statstics, we were able to better understand the connection between metrics such as genre, release date, and producer.
+* Using descriptive statstics, we were able to better understand the connection between metrics such as genre, release date, and producer.

 ### Evaluation:
-Producers:
+* Producers:
 This graph represents the intersection of the budget averages, net income averages, and mean movie rating averages for all producers.
 The intersection of the lowest budget average, highest net income and highest rating could deliver the strongest choice of producer.

 ![budgetmean_vs_incomemean](images/budget_meansXnet_income_meanX_producer_rating1.jpg)

-Genres:
+* Genres:
 This graph represents return on investment by genre.
 Genres with the highest ROI would suggest higher viewership counts, historically.

 ![ROI_by_genre](images/roipergenre.png)

-Release Dates:
+* Release Dates:
 This graph represents each month by frequency of films released during that month versus net income.
 Releasing films during months with high net income but low release frequency could address issues of competition and yield higher income.